Levingston History, Family Crest & Coats of Arms

 Such was the power of this great Clan, that when William Douglas assumed the Regency of Scotland, from his father, the Earl of Douglas who became regent in 1437, he persuaded Lord Livingston to enter into a compact with him to become the Lieutenant of Scotland.
 When King James II came of age, William Douglas turned on the Livingston Clan, executed the Chief and seized many of their lands.
 For the next century the Livingston Clan, probably numbering over a thousand armed warriors, was a power unto itself in its home territories in Linlithgow, and they became hereditary keepers of the Royal Palace.

-Important Dates for the Levingston family
+Early History of the Levingston family

 This web page shows only a small excerpt of our Levingston research.
 Another 194 words (14 lines of text) covering the years 1553, 1715, 1390, 1460, 1467, 1483, 1623, 1600, 1590, 1674, 1616, 1690, 1654, 1728 and 1728 are included under the topic Early Levingston History in all our PDF Extended History products and printed products wherever possible.